Operation Okra

-Operation Okra is the Australian Defence Force (ADF) contribution to the military intervention against the Islamic State.
-The force is part of Joint Task Force 633 in the Middle East.
+Operation Okra was the Australian Defence Force (ADF) contribution to the military intervention against the Islamic State.
+The deployed forces formed part of Joint Task Force 633 in the Middle East.
 The operation commenced on 31 August 2014, and its initial stated aim was to combat ISIL threats in Iraq.
 In September 2015, the Australian airstrikes were extended to Syria.
 In June 2017, flights in Syria were temporarily halted in response to American forces shooting down a Syrian Air Force jet, before later being resumed.

+Operation Okra concluded in December 2024.

 Development of the Australian contribution

 Airstrikes against ISIL in Iraq

 The Australian government announced on 14 September 2014 that an Air Task Group (ATG) of up to eight F/A-18F Super Hornets, an E-7A Wedgetail AEW&C aircraft, and a KC-30A air-to-air refuelling tanker, along with a Special Operations Task Force, would be deployed to the Middle East in preparation for possible operations against ISIL forces.
 The ATG commenced operations on 1 October, and on 3 October, Prime Minister Tony Abbott announced that his country would commence airstrikes.
 Australian forces operate from Al Minhad Air Base in the United Arab Emirates.
 Australian aircraft have also been reported to have flown out of Al Dhafra Air Base south of Abu Dhabi.
 An Australian Army training team known as Task Group Taji was deployed to Iraq in April 2015 to assist with training the regular Iraqi Security Forces.
 The force is part of Joint Task Force 633 in the Middle East, originally under the command of Major General Craig Orme.
 Orme handed over command of JTF 633 to Rear Admiral Trevor Jones in December 2014.